 Each area of interest is limited to a size related to a known or probable mineral resource capable of supporting a mining operation.
-(Details of the principal areas of interest held by the consolidated entity are set out inside the back cover).
+(Details of the principal areas of interest held by the consolidated entity are set out on page 54).